lightscapevr/website/markdown/documentation.md

 ### Paint tool
 The tool to choose and place colours and textures on the model.

 * Choose a material.
-Hold in the **menu button** and move the controller over the paint bucket, then move the controller to the right to select a material from the pallet and release the **menu button** to choose that material.
+Hold in the **⋮ menu button** and move the controller over the paint bucket, then move the controller to the right to select a material from the pallet and release the **⋮ menu button** to choose that material.
 * Placing a material.
 With a material selected aim the laser at the face you wish to paint and click with the  **trigger**.
 * Eye-drop a material.
 With the paint tool selected move the controller to touch the face with the material you want.
 You will see the tool icon will change to a bucket with a red arrow pointing into the bucket.
 Click with the  **trigger** to make the material of the face become your currently selected material.

 ### Materials
 The tool where you can select, edit and create new materials.

 * Enter the material menu.
-Hold in the **menu button** and move the controller over the materials icon and then release the button.
+Hold in the **⋮ menu button** and move the controller over the materials icon and then release the button.
 This will display the materials menu.
 * Select a material.
 While inside the materials menu, click on the vertical bar on the left tp access the full materials menu.
 Use the  **trigger** to click on the material you want.
-Press the **menu button** to leave the materials menu.
+Press the **⋮ menu button** to leave the materials menu.
 * You can add a material to your pallet by first selecting a material and then clicking on the add icon below the pallet.
 * Edit a material.
 You can edit the currently selected material with the controls on the right.
     * In the colour bowl you can drag the control point by moving the controller over the point and holding in the  **trigger** and moving the controller.
 You will see the preview cube update.
 Moving the point around the circle changes its hue while moving the point up and down adjusts its saturation.
     * You can adjust the amount for red, blue, green and transparency of the material by using the  **trigger** to drag the sliders left or right.
 You will see the preview cube update.
-* To exit the material menu, press the **menu button**.
+* To exit the material menu, press the **⋮ menu button**.

 ### Component tool
 The tool to place component inside your model.

 * Select a component.
-Hold in the **menu button** and move the controller over the component icon and then release the button.
+Hold in the **⋮ menu button** and move the controller over the component icon and then release the button.
 This will display a list of all the components available.
 You can choose the one you want to insert by clicking on it with the  **trigger**.
 * There are two ways to scroll up and down the menu:
     * While in the component selection menu hold in a **grip** button on either controller and move it to move the menu.
     * While in the component selection menu scroll on the**touchpad** to scroll the menu.
-* To exit the component selection menu, press the **menu button**.
+* To exit the component selection menu, press the **⋮ menu button**.

 ### History tool
 The tool to undo or redo any action.

-* To undo an action, hold down the **menu button**, move the controller over the red arrow icon representing each action previously done and then release the **menu button**.
+* To undo an action, hold down the **⋮ menu button**, move the controller over the red arrow icon representing each action previously done and then release the **⋮ menu button**.
 * The lowest red action arrow icon is your last action, the higher up in the list the action is the older it is.
-* To redo an action that you have just undone, hold down the **menu button**, move the controller over a green arrow icon and then release the **menu button**.
+* To redo an action that you have just undone, hold down the **⋮ menu button**, move the controller over a green arrow icon and then release the **⋮ menu button**.
 * The redo arrow icons only show if you have just used the **Undo** tool.
 * The hights redo green arrow icon is the most current action, the lower in the list the action is the older it is.